Most people who suffer a loss experience one or more of the following:

 Wander aimlessly and forget and don’t finish things they’ve started to do.

-Have difficulty sleeping, and dram of their loved one frequently.
+Have difficulty sleeping, and dream of their loved one frequently.

 Assume mannerisms or traits of their loved one.